 Humayun’s Tomb Delhi @ AM 6.15 – Humbly!
 It is usually an unknown hour for me.
 However, today was different.

 Today, Humayun’s Tomb is one of the best tourist places to visit in Delhi.
-It is among the best-preserved heritage monuments in Delhi that embodies Mughal architectural grandeur.
+It is among the best-preserved heritage monuments in Delhi, embodying Mughal architectural grandeur.

 In 1993, the tomb complex gained the status of a UNESCO World Heritage Site for its cultural and historical significance.
 The whole complex is currently run and maintained by the Archaeological Survey of India (ASI).